wyhitcs/team-letsencrypt/draftv1.md

 ###2.1.2 Developers

-Developers are the people who devote themselves directly to the development of the project.
-For Let’s Encrypt, the developers are mainly programmers.

-There are 165 contributors for Let’s Encrypt and here we only list the most important ones:
+So far 165 contributors have made contributions to the development of let’s encrypt.
+The core develoment team consisting of 11 people comes from a public benefit organization [Internet Security Research Group (ISRG)](https://letsencrypt.org/isrg/).
+The whole project is based on the ACME protocal proposed by ISRG.
+Unsurprisingly, they made most of the constributions to this project.
+For a newly established project like let’s encrypt, these developers more or less have responsibilities for testing, maintaining and github management.
+Here we list the several major developers:

 - @[Liam Marshall](https://github.com/ArchimedesPi)